Valien/ssh-certificate-demo/README.md

 1. Git clone this repo via HTTPS, SSH, or GH CLI.
 2. Open a terminal/shell and `cd` into the repository's main folder (`teleport-bastion-exercise` typically).
 3. Run `docker-compose build --build-arg=<PASSWORD>` - this will take a few minutes to build out the two containers.
 Use the `--build-arg` to input a user password at build time.
 It can be anything.
+The password is just for the `appuser` and `bastion` users when initially created.
+SSH doesn't like users with blank passwords in `/etc/shadow` (that I've found).

     **note:** With the recent changes to the public Docker hub, you might have to login with your Docker username/password in order to download upstream images for the build.